 - Details for undergraduate courses

-- Honours option in Conservation Biology; Environmental Science; Natural Resource Management [Bachelor of Science (Honours)]
+- Honours option in Conservation Biology; Environmental Science [Bachelor of Science (Honours)]

-- Typically this unit is assessed in the following ways: (1) numerical problems; (2) quizzes; and (3) seminars.
+Indicative assessments in this unit are as follows: (1) numerical problems; (2) quizzes; and (3) seminars.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Enrolment in

 - Contact hours

 - 10 half days.
 The total workload for the unit is 150 hours.